 —Bryan Cranston in an interview with PBS

 New Mexico, officially the State of New Mexico (or el Estado de Nuevo México in the widely-spoken Spanish), with the nickname The Land of Enchantment.
 Founded in 1598 as the colony of Santa Fe de Nuevo México, it gained statehood into the United States in 1912.
 The state is now a part of the Mountain West and American Southwest, and the Four Corners region neighboring Colorado, Arizona, and Utah.
 It is the 5th largest state in the country, although it's hard to tell that on most maps (possibly because of the projection method used, possibly because it's right next to the much larger state of Texas).

 The further details of New Mexico's demographics are described below, but suffice to say it is one of the most ethnically diverse states in the United States.
 The Native American tribes of New Mexico are the Pueblo, Apache, and Navajo; they comprise a large potion of the state's population, with much of the state's northwestern quadrant being composed of native reservations.
-The Pueblo are the direct descendants of the Ancestral Puebloans, a.k.a. the Anasazi.
-The Spanish were the first Europeans to arrive in the area naming the colony Santa Fe de Nuevo México (Holy Faith of New Mexico) in the 1500s as they believed the Pueblos to be related to the Aztecs (Mexica),note the area would later become a temporary part of Mexico, and eventually, its current place in the United States in the 1800s.
+The Pueblo are the direct descendants of the Ancestral Puebloans, a.k.a. the Anasazi.note The Spanish were the first Europeans to arrive in the area naming the colony Santa Fe de Nuevo México (Holy Faith of New Mexico) in the 1500s as they believed the Pueblos to be related to the Aztecs (Mexica),note the area would later become a temporary part of Mexico, and eventually, its current place in the United States in the 1800s.
 The territory was the only member of the Union in the American South during the American Civil War, and defeated Confederate Texas twice as they attempted to annex the Territory of New Mexico, during the Battle of Albuquerque and the Battle of Glorieta.
 New Mexico gained statehood in 1912.
-The descendants of Spanish settlers continue to live in the area, as well as West Texas and Southern Colorado, they are called Hispanos or Nuevomexicanos.
+The descendants of Spanish settlers continue to live in the area, as well as West Texas and Southern Colorado; they are called Hispanos or Nuevomexicanos.
 This ethnic diversity has contributed to making New Mexico a fairly dependable base for the Democratic Party in a typically conservative part of the country, though the conditions on the reservations have given the state one of the higher poverty rates in the nation.

-Birthplace of Neil Patrick Harris, the Incredible Hulk, William Hanna of Hanna-Barbera, the Apache chief Geronimo, and numerous others.
-Though New Mexico has a diverse amount of cuisines represented and music groups from across numerous genres, there is a regional New Mexican cuisine and a local genre of music called New Mexico Music.
+New Mexico is the birthplace of Neil Patrick Harris, the Incredible Hulk, William Hanna of Hanna-Barbera, the Apache chief Geronimo, and numerous others.
+Though the state has a diverse amount of cuisines represented and music groups from across numerous genres, there is a regional New Mexican cuisine and a local genre of music called New Mexico Music.

 New Mexico's unique culinary style mainly centers around the New Mexico chile pepper, which comes in either red or green.
 The peppers are green, and eventually they ripen to red.
 The green peppers are usually served chopped or in a sauce; whereas the red peppers are dried, and then served rehydrated in the form of a sauce.
 They can be ordered separately, or together in a combination called "Christmas".
 The current New Mexico chile pepper combined numerous New Mexican peppers from various Pueblos and towns, it was headed by Dr. Fabian Garcia and New Mexico State University.
 A Native American frybread called Sopapillas are common, which can also be served as a dessert with honey.
 Other breads in the area include New Mexico style tortillas (either flour or corn, and uniquely blue corn), brioche buns, and bolillo (a french bread made from whole wheat, wheat germ, and/or flax).
 Common sides are calabacitas (a sauteed squash dish), papitas (fried diced potatos), beans (pinto or anasazi), and rice (Spanish or Mexican).
 Snacks in the area include Biscochitos (an anise, cinnamon, and sugary butter cookie) and Piñon (pine nuts, which have a hard hull, and are eaten like sunflower seeds).